majgis/cache-shrinkwrap/README.md

-#cache-shrinkwrap
+#Purpose

-This module is a utility for system administrators which is intended to be installed globally.
+This module is a utility for system administrators which is intended to be installed globally and used at command line.

-It adds all dependencies, including child dependencies, contained in an npm-shrinkwrap.json file.
+It adds all dependencies, including child dependencies, contained in an npm-shrinkwrap.json file to the npm cache.

 Read the documentation for [npm-shrinkwrap](https://www.npmjs.org/doc/cli/npm-shrinkwrap.html) for specifics about generating this file.